Survivors' & Dependents' Educational Assistance (Chapter 35)

 Children may use the benefit while they are between the ages of 18 and 26.

 Note: These time limits can be extended under certain circumstances.
-For details, call the toll-free number or visit the web site shown below.
+For details, call 1-888-GIBILL1.

 How Much Would I Receive?

-The amount VA pays is based on the type of education program and credits enrolled in (i.e. full-time, half-time, etc).
+The amount is based on the type of education program and the number of credits.
 Benefits are paid monthly.
 If attendance is less than a month or less than full-time, payments are reduced proportionately.